 nn_test_icebergs > 0 In this scheme, the value of nn_test_icebergs represents the class of iceberg to generate (so between 1 and 10), and nn_test_icebergs provides a lon/lat box in the domain at each grid point of which an iceberg is generated at the beginning of the run.
-(Note that this happens each time the timestep equals nn_nit000.) nn_test_icebergs is defined by four numbers in nn_test_box representing the corners of the geographical box : lonmin,lonmax,latmin,latmax nn_test_icebergs = -1 In this scheme the model reads a calving file supplied in the sn_icb parameter.
+(Note that this happens each time the timestep equals nn_nit000.) nn_test_icebergs is defined by four numbers in nn_test_box representing the corners of the geographical box : lonmin,lonmax,latmin,latmax nn test icebergs = -1 In this scheme the model reads a calving file supplied in the sn_icb parameter.
 This should be a file with a field on the configuration grid (typically ORCA) representing ice accumulation rate at each model point.
 These should be ocean points adjacent to land where icebergs are known to calve.
 Most points in this input grid are going to have value zero.
 When the model runs, ice is accumulated at each grid point which has a non-zero source term.
 At each time step, a test is performed to see if there is enough ice mass to calve an iceberg of each class in order (1 to 10).
 Note that this is the initial mass multiplied by the number each particle represents (i.e. the scaling).
 If there is enough ice, a new iceberg is spawned and the total available ice reduced accordingly.

 Icebergs are influenced by wind, waves and currents, bottom melt and erosion.
 The latter act to disintegrate the iceberg.
-This is either all melted freshwater, or nn_verbose level takes a value between one and four and represents an increasing number of points in the code at which variables are written, and an increasing level of obscurity.

-(if rn_bits_erosion_fraction > 0) into melt and additionally small ice bits which are assumed to propagate with their larger parent and thus delay fluxing into the ocean.
+This is either all melted freshwater, or (if $rn_bits_erosion_fraction > 0$) into melt and additionally small ice bits which are assumed to propagate with their larger parent and thus delay fluxing into the ocean.
 Melt water (and other variables on the configuration grid) are written into the main NEMO model output files.